How Public Transit Systems Work

 Operations and Control Systems

-Transit systems are managed through control centers that monitor vehicles and adjust operations in real time.
+Transit systems are managed through operations centers that monitor vehicles, track performance, and adjust service in real time.
+Control centers use:

 These systems rely heavily on digital infrastructure hosted in data centers and communication networks similar to those described in How the Internet Works.